 The ambassadors and envoys extraordinary are accredited to him.

 The President of the Republic is the Head of the Administration.
+He sees to its neutrality within the conditions determined by the law.

-The President of the Republic is the Head of the Armies.
+The President of the Republic is the Supreme Head of the Armies.